Billy Clanton

-William Harrison Clanton (1862 – October 26, 1881) was an outlaw Cowboy in Cochise County, Arizona Territory.
-He, along with his father Newman Clanton and brother Ike Clanton, worked a ranch near the boomtown of Tombstone, Arizona Territory and stole livestock from Mexico and later U.S. ranchers.
+William Harrison Clanton (1862 – October 26, 1881) was an American outlaw who was a member of the Cochise County Cowboys in the Arizona Territory.
+He, along with his father Newman Clanton and brother Ike Clanton, worked a ranch near the boomtown of Tombstone and stole livestock from Mexico and American ranchers.

-He was a member of group of loosely organized outlaws who had ongoing conflicts with lawmen Wyatt, Virgil, and Morgan Earp.
+He was a member of a group of loosely organized outlaws who had ongoing conflicts with lawmen Wyatt, Virgil, and Morgan Earp.
 The Clantons repeatedly threatened the Earps because they interfered with the Cowboys' illegal activities.
 On October 26, 1881, Billy, Tom McLaury, and Frank McLaury were killed in the Gunfight at the O.K.
 Corral in the town of Tombstone.
 His brother Ike was unarmed and ran from the gunfight.
 The shootout was his only gunfight.
 Ike filed murder charges against the Earps, who were later exonerated as having acted within their duty as lawmen.

 Early life

-Clanton was born in Hamilton County, Texas, one of seven children of Newman Haynes Clanton and his wife Mariah Sexton (Kelso) Clanton: John Wesley, Joseph Issac, Phineas Fay, Alonzo Peter, Mary Elise and Ester Ann.
+Clanton was born in Hamilton County, Texas, one of seven children of Newman Haynes Clanton and his wife Mariah Sexton (Kelso) Clanton: John Wesley, Joseph Isaac, Phineas Fay, Alonzo Peter, Mary Elise and Ester Ann.
 His father worked at times as a day laborer, a gold miner, a farmer, and by the late 1870s, a cattleman in Arizona Territory.

-In 1851 Newman Clanton moves his family to Adams County, Illinois.
+In 1851 Newman Clanton moved his family to Adams County, Illinois.
 The family moved to California after the end of the Civil War.
 Clanton's mother died in 1866.

 Move to Arizona

-Clanton moved with his family in 1873 to Pima County, Arizona Territory and then to Charleston.
+Clanton moved with his family in 1873 to Pima County, Arizona Territory, and then to Charleston.
 His father started the "Clanton Ranch" in 1877.
 In the same year prospector Ed Schieffelin discovered silver in the hills east of the San Pedro River on a plateau known as Goose Flats, less than 15 mi from the Clanton ranch.
 The boom town of Tombstone grew within two years from less than 100 to more than 7,000 residents.

 Billy Clanton and his brother Ike often went into Tombstone on weekends, and he did business in Tombstone associated with the ranch, alongside the two McLaury brothers.
 By most accounts, Ike was not well liked in and around Tombstone because he was a drunk and a braggart.